multifreded/hv20/day24/README.md

 ### "There must be something up with this input data..."

-After a frustrating phase of trial and so much error with no gain the next possible move was to investigate the attack buffer overflow more.
-Thanks to a hint from _mcia_ the attack payload was transfered to a file and loaded into Ghidra (with the same language settings as the _data\_storage_ program).
+After a frustrating phase of trial and so much error with no gain, the next possible move was to investigate the attack buffer overflow more.
+Thanks to a hint from _mcia_ the attack payload was transferred to a file and loaded into Ghidra (with the same language settings as the _data\_storage_ program).

-The following decompiled C code could be found:
+The following decompiled C code can be found:

 ```c
 /* WARNING: Control flow encountered bad instruction data */